 An invention must be new to be entitled to patent protection under the U.S. patent laws.
 If a device or process has been previously invented and disclosed to the public, then it is not new, and therefore the claimed invention is "anticipated" by the prior invention.
-To prove anticipation, [the Defendant] must prove that it is highly probable that the claimed invention is not new by clear and convincing evidence.
+To prove anticipation, [the Defendant] must prove that the claimed invention is not new by clear and convincing evidence.